bobbylight/TokenMakerMaker/readme.txt

 TokenMakerMaker README
 ----------------------

-This project is a work-in-progress, and currently has lots of issues.
-It is much less mature than all other RSyntaxTextArea projects.
+This project is a work-in-progress, and currently has a few issues.
+It is less mature than all other RSyntaxTextArea projects.
 USE AT YOUR OWN RISK!

 TokenMakerMaker provides a simple GUI interface that allows you to define a programming language.
 It can then generate a .flex and .java file that